 Create a plan for your pages and accounts, then plug in your content streams.
 Post Planner can automatically recycle popular posts and their algorithm finds your perfect posting times and even adds them to your Plan to get you started.

-Investment: Begins at just $3/month (which is perfect for managing a Facebook page, group, and one other platform!)
+Investment: Begins at just $3/month (which is perfect for managing a Facebook page and group)

 14 | Gleam